Point-Based Value Iteration for POMDPs with Neural Perception Mechanisms: Introduction

-We develop a prototype implementation of the techniques and provide experimental results for strategy (policy) synthesis for particle- and region-based beliefs on two case studies: dynamic car parking and an aircraft collision avoidance system.
+We develop a prototype implementation of the techniques and provide experimental results for strategy (policy) synthesis for particle- and region-based beliefs on two case studies: a dynamic car parking scenario and an aircraft collision avoidance system{\revise, both with ReLU NN perception mechanisms}.
 We find that region-based values are more robust to disturbance than particle-based.
-We also compare our particle-based NS-HSVI to a finite-state POMDP approximation of an NS-POMDP model using SARSOP, and observe that our method consistently yields tighter lower bound values, at a higher computational cost due to expensive polyhedra computations, because the accuracy of SARSOP's lower bound depends on the length of the horizon considered when building the model.
+We also compare our particle-based NS-HSVI to a finite-state POMDP approximation of an NS-POMDP model using SARSOP~\cite{HK-DH-WL:08}, and observe that our method consistently yields tighter lower bound values, at a higher computational cost due to expensive polyhedra computations, because the accuracy of SARSOP's lower bound depends on the length of the horizon considered when building the model.

 \startpara{Contributions} In summary, this paper makes the following contributions.